 This popular cosmetic procedure can lift the breasts to give you a more attractive appearance and boost confidence.
 You also may have breast augmentation at the same time as a breast lift to increase lost volume.

 Dr. Smita R. Ramanadham can perform a breast lift that offers you the look and self-confidence you seek.
-She is a double board-certified plastic surgeon specializing in breast procedures in the New Jersey, New York City, and Tri-state areas.
+She is a double board-certified plastic surgeon specializing in breast procedures in the New Jersey.

 The Breast Lift Procedure

 Dr. Smita may recommend a breast lift to raise the breasts because of age, breastfeeding, and other factors.

 She can perform your breast lift with a variety of procedures.
 The one Dr. Smita chooses in your case depends on the shape and size of your breasts and the amount of lift needed.

 Before surgery, Dr. Smita will ask you to stop taking medications that thin the blood, such as aspirin.
 If you smoke, you’ll need to stop about a month before your breast lift.
 Smoking interferes with the healing process and may cause problems with the incisions.

 The breast lift procedure generally involves these steps:

 - Smita will mark your breasts while you’re standing to determine the degree of lift required.

 - You’ll receive anesthesia to put you to sleep for the duration of the breast lift.